OGRECave/ogre/PlugIns/DotScene/README.md

 ## How to use DotScene
 In recent OGRE3D versions DotScene has been incorporated into the main OGRE repo and made into a Plugin.
-So it has to be loaded in `plugins.cfg`, add the following line:
+So it has to be loaded as another OGRE Plugin.

+In `plugins.cfg`, add the following line:
 ```
 Plugin=Plugin_DotScene
 ```
-Also, it is required to complie against the library (in a similar fashion to OgreBites) located in: `OgreSDK\ogre-1.12.11\lib\OGRE`

-Include the header `#include <OgreDotSceneLoader.h>
-`, located in: `OgreSDK\ogre-1.12.11\include\OGRE\Plugins\DotScene`
+Include the header `#include <OgreDotSceneLoader.h>`, located in: `OgreSDK\ogre-1.12.11\include\OGRE\Plugins\DotScene`

-And to use the library , create a DataStream and pass it to the loader:
+And to use the library , create a DataStream and pass it to `Ogre::Codec`:
 ```
 Ogre::String groupName = "Scene";
 Ogre::String filename = "myScene.scene";